huizhou68/scrapol/README.md

 1. To accommodate the need of data collection for state- and federal-level politicians.
-2. The present version of the package can achieve an accuracy rate of 91.65% (954/1041\*100%) and 95.49% (994/1041\*100%) in terms of parsing party and district information based on a test of 1,041 city council members.
+2. Based on a test of 1,041 city council members, the present version of the package can achieve an accuracy rate of 91.65% (954/1041\*100%) and 95.49% (994/1041\*100%) in terms of parsing party and district information.
 I will likely modify the code to further improve the accuracy rate.

 ## Legal Concerns

-Users interested in scraping with this package should attend to legal responsibility.
+Users interested in using this package for commercial purposes should attend to legal responsibility.
 According to [Ballotpedia](https://ballotpedia.org/Ballotpedia:General_disclaimer),

 > The use of automated systems or software to extract data from this